asafteirobert/nRF24-Esk8-Remote/README.md

 If while holding the Cruise control button, your stick throttle value is larger than the cruise throttle, the stick throttle will be used instead.
 This way you can temporarily give extra throttle when cruising.

 ### Pages
 Battery: Shows the voltage of the battery connected to the receiver sensor.
 The progress bar shows the percentage of the battery level.
 The percentage is calculated based on the typical discharge curve of the battery type selected in the settings.
+Remember to also set the correct number of battery cells.

+Distance: Shows the remaining range of the battery.
+This is just a convenience calculation, simply calculated by multiplying your battery level with the battery range from the settings.

 Output: Shows the signal sent to the receiver.
 Recommended to be left on when first using the remote to understand how acceleration, endpoints and cruise control work.